Superconvergence of differential structure for finite element methods on perturbed surface meshes: Introduction

 This paper aims to provide some insight into these questions.
-In fact, such problems have been open in the community for a while.
-For instance, in \cite{WeiChenHuang2010}, Wei, Chen, and Huang have systematically investigated the gradient recovery schemes on general surfaces, and they proved superconvergence rates of several recovery schemes provided that the exact geometry is known.
-The supercloseness of the numerical data plays a crucial role in establishing the theoretical results.
-Moreover, they asked the following two interesting questions: (i) How to design gradient recovery algorithms given no exact information of the surfaces (i.e., no exact normal fields, and no exact vertices)? (ii) Is it able to preserve the superconvergence rate of a gradient recovery scheme using triangulated meshes whose vertices located not on the exact surfaces but in a $\mathcal{O}(h^2)$ neighborhoods of the underline surfaces, where $h$ is the scale of the mesh size?
-We use counterexamples to show that there exist cases where the superconvergence is not guaranteed given barely the $\mathcal{O}(h^2)$ vertex condition.
-In particular, it is shown there the data supercloseness does not lead to the superconvergence in the recovery.
-Then we introduce a new concept of geometric supercloseness, which gives the property of superconvergence of differential structure on manifolds.
-Especially, we study the exact assumptions on the discretized meshes under which the geometric supercloseness property can be proven.
+Such problems have been open in the community for a while.
+For instance in \cite{WeiChenHuang2010}, gradient recovery schemes on general surfaces have been systematically investigated, and superconvergence rates of several recovery schemes were proven provided that the exact geometry is given.
+The supercloseness of the numerical data has played a crucial role in establishing the theoretical results in \cite{WeiChenHuang2010}.
+Moreover, the following two interesting questions arose in \cite{WeiChenHuang2010}: (i) How to design gradient recovery algorithms given no exact information of the surfaces (i.e., no exact normal vectors and no exact vertices)? (ii) Is it possible to preserve the superconvergence rates of gradient recovery schemes using triangulated meshes whose vertices are not located on the exact surfaces but in a $\mathcal{O}(h^2)$ neighborhoods of the underlying surfaces?
+Here $h$ is the scale of the mesh size.